smithy-lang/smithy-gradle-plugin/README.md

-## Smithy Gradle Plugin
+# Smithy Gradle Plugin

-Smithy plugin for Gradle
+This project integrates Smithy with Gradle.

 ## License